Anthropology (ANTH)

 Prerequisite: Graduate standing in Anthropology or permission of the instructor.

 Archaeological approaches and explanations of the past understood through key works in interpretive archaeology and examples of the major archaeological theories.
-May be repeated for a total of 4 units.
+(Plus-minus letter grade only)

 Prerequisite: Graduate standing in Anthropology or permission of the instructor.